Tributes to Harborough stalwart Martin Hill

 Martin’s wife Sarah Hill, a Liberal Democrat district and county councillor, said: “Martin died on Sunday, just a few hours after our wedding anniversary.”
 The couple were married in 1993.

-“Mentally he was phenomonally positive.
+“Mentally he was phenomenally positive.
 He came to Arts Fresco in his wheelchair a week before he died.”

-Martin was a fomer chairman of the Harborough Conservative Association.
+Martin was a former chairman of the Harborough Conservative Association.
 Sarah said: “We had a coalition long before Cameron and Clegg!”

 Martin was also involved with Market Harborough Chamber of Trade, The Round Table and the Lions.